vedran-kolka-syntio/risingwave-docs/docs/Commands.md

 ## Notes about EXPLAIN

-`EXPLAIN` prints a execution plan of query to help you understand how it run internally.
+`EXPLAIN` prints an execution plan of query to help you understand how it runs internally.
 It's useful to explain a batch query (`SELECT`) or a streaming query (`CREATE MATERIALIZED VIEW`).

 Example: